OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Review focus:

-- baseline SQL is activated without being moved or rewritten;
+- baseline SQL is moved and renamed once without being rewritten;
 - the SQLx baseline cannot be reverted through the normal CLI;
 - the skip command is never used for fresh databases or future migrations;
 - no new CI policy is introduced.